CBCF Executive Order Tracker

 Health, Civil Rights, Criminal Justice

-This executive order mandates a thorough review of government regulations and policies that may have infringed upon Second Amendment rights, requiring the Attorney General to present a plan of action within 30 days.
-The order seeks to eliminate restrictions on law-abiding citizens’ right to keep and bear arms while ensuring government actions comply with constitutional protections.
+This presidential action mandates a thorough review of government regulations and policies that may have infringed upon Second Amendment rights, requiring the Attorney General to present a plan of action within 30 days.
+The action seeks to eliminate restrictions on law-abiding citizens’ right to keep and bear arms while ensuring government actions comply with constitutional protections.

 Impact on Black Americans